 Because on the surface Ragnarok seems like an overly obvious attempt to course correct the Thor franchise by making it more like Guardians of the Galaxy.
 Lean into the weirdness.
 Up the day-glo fluorescents.
 Get out of Asgard and onto strange, new planets and inside spaceships.
 Give Thor his own team of misfits, dubbed The Revengers since he makes the name up on the spot.
 Maybe give him several colorful mo-capped co-stars.
 Toss in some classic rock, albeit just the same Led Zeppelin song played two different times.

 Most importantly, make him funny.
-Unshackle Chris Hemsworth from any semblance of caring about his character’s Shakespearian familial drama and just let him loose to improvise his ass off.
+Unshackle Chris Hemsworth from any semblance of caring about his character’s Shakespearian family drama and just let him loose to improvise his ass off.
 As a result, Ragnarok seems determined to have a good laugh every two minutes, usually by making both Thor and Loki the butt of the joke.
 In fact, I’ve never seen a sequel which works so hard to undercut both its hero and prior villain.

 And it actually works.

 Ragnarok is hilarious.
-More than that, pretty much all of the new characters, from Cate Blanchette’s badass Hela to Tessa Thompson’s fierce Valkyrie to Waititi’s lovably genial rock monster named Korg, enhance the franchise and earn their screen time even though it means old supporting characters like Heimdall have less to do.
+More than that, pretty much all of the new characters, from Cate Blanchette’s badass Hela to Tessa Thompson’s fierce Valkyrie to Waititi’s lovably genial, mo-capped rock monster named Korg, enhance the franchise and earn their screen time even though it means old supporting characters like Heimdall have less to do.
 Hela’s backstory [as revealed in the film’s first 20 minutes] of being Thor’s secret older sister who was imprisoned by Odin and erased from Asgardian history contains an undercurrent of toppling the patriarchy that has a likely unintended relevance.
 The frequent outbursts of splash page visuals are breathtaking to behold, even if most of them have already been teased in the trailers.

 But Guardians of the Galaxy this is not, mostly because Taika Waititi isn’t James Gunn.
 That’s not always a bad thing.
 Waititi’s comic sensibilities are different and more random than Gunn’s, which gives Ragnarok’s humor a slightly quirkier feel.
 Korg, for example, matter-of-factly saying something like “I tried to organize a rebellion, but I didn’t have enough pamphlets.
-So, no one showed up, except for my mom and her boyfriend” is a very Waititi-style joke, one which will come as no surprise to anyone familiar with What We Do in the Shadows (2014) or Hunt for the Wilderpeople (2016).
+So, no one showed up, except for my mom and her boyfriend, who I hate” is a very Waititi-style joke, one which will come as no surprise to anyone familiar with What We Do in the Shadows (2014) or Hunt for the Wilderpeople (2016).